-The Company presents basic and diluted gain/loss per share data for its common shares, calculated by dividing the gain/loss attributable to common shareholders of the Company by the weighted average number of common shares outstanding during the period.
-Diluted gain/loss per share is determined by adjusting the gain/loss attributable to common shareholders and the weighted average number of common shares outstanding for the effects of all dilutive potential common shares.
-All of the share options and share purchase warrants were anti-dilutive as of November 30, 2012 and May 31, 2012.
+The Company presents basic and diluted loss per share data for its common shares, calculated by dividing the loss attributable to common shareholders of the Company by the weighted average number of common shares outstanding during the period.
+Diluted loss per share is determined by adjusting the weighted average number of common shares outstanding for the effects of all dilutive potential common shares.
+All of the share options and share purchase warrants were anti-dilutive as of August 31, 2013 and May 31, 2013.

-Share-based compensation
+Stock-based compensation

-Share options granted are settled with shares of the Company.
+Stock options granted are settled with shares of the Company.
 The expense is determined based on the fair value of the award granted and recognized over the period which services are received, which is usually the vesting period.
+The corresponding amount is recorded to stock option reserve.
 For awards with graded vesting, the fair value of each tranche is recognized over its respective vesting period.
+The fair value of options is determined using a Black-Scholes Option Pricing Model.
 At the end of each reporting period, the Company re-assesses its estimates of the number of awards that are expected to vest and recognizes the impact of the revision in the consolidated statement of comprehensive income or loss.